openbci-archive/OpenBCI_Python/README.md

 ### Ganglion Board

 The Ganglion board relies on Bluetooth Low Energy connectivity (BLE).
-You should also retrieve the bluepy submodule for a more up-to-date version.
+You should also retrieve the bluepy submodule for a more up-to-date version than the version `1.0.5` available at that time through `pip`.
 To do so, clone this repo with the `--recursive` flag then type `make` inside `bluepy/bluepy`.
 Note that you may need to run the script with root privileges to for some functionality, e.g. auto-detect MAC address.

 ## Audience: